agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Example-sub**:

-Bandhan's Graduate program is 5x as cost-effective as Cash Transfers(according to Founders Pledge an organization that does not believe in citations or transparency).
-I can't find this in Founders pledge research but quote the authors of the blog post for this.
+Bandhan's Graduate program is 5x as cost-effective as Cash Transfers ([according to Founders Pledge](https://forum.effectivealtruism.org/posts/bsE5t6qhGC65fEpzN/growth-and-the-case-against-randomista-development#The_Graduation_Approach) an organization that does not believe in citations or transparency).

 **Definition**: checks out.